jayckaiser/adastra-analysis/README.md

 - Recreate game illustrations and sprites as word clouds (customizable by speaker, file, etc.)
 - Extract and save sentiment and aggregate statistics by speaker across chapter as relational plots

 Note: I'm sharing this code as is.
 You should consider this repo both incomplete and a work-in-progress.
-This presumes you hold a basic knowledge of Python and running it locally.
-If there's enough interest, I'll expand upon the project and add a CLI, but please do not ask me for help resolving installation issues.
+This presumes you hold a basic knowledge of Python and running it locally; please do not ask me for help resolving installation issues.
 StackOverflow will be far more helpful!

-*(Please do reach out to me if you encounter a bug while using the library!
-I have **not** done enough testing.)*
+*Please do reach out to me if you encounter a bug while using the library!
+I have **not** done enough testing.*

-## FYI
+# FYI

 Adastra contains a total of 15,577 lines across 14 chapters of content, translating to 219,937 words in total.
 Given the mutual-exclusivity of optional choices and end-games, a player will consume roughly 180,907 words across a typical playthrough.